jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Briggs.md

 Returned to the group when [[Leland]] resumed his position as first mate.

-Seems to have taken a liking to [[Klagger]] and together they are causing mini-chaos on The Icebreaker, apparently creating IEDs.
+Seems to have taken a liking to [[Klagger]] and together they are causing mini-chaos on The Icebreaker, apparently creating IEDs and vest that explode.
+Has hired 7 young goblins that he calls the The Ankle Shankers.